izelnakri/paper_trail/README.md

 ## Storing version meta data

-give originator example

 Your versions don't need a model lifecycle callbacks like before_create or before_update for any extra meta data, all your meta data could be stored in one object and that object could be passed as the second optional parameter to PaperTrail.insert || PaperTrail.update || PaperTrail.delete

 ## Suggestions

 - PaperTrail.Version(s) order matter,
-- don't delete your versions merge them
+- don't delete your paper_trail versions, instead you can merge them